Emile199/DatacupContribution/README.md

 # DatacupContribution
-My contribution to the team in the Data Cup Datathon.
+My contribution to the team in the Data Cup Datathon in which a LSTM neaural network was trained and acheved a 70% accuracy on the test set.